alexscotttonge/CV/README.md

 ## Skills

 **Programme Management & Delivery** | Managed six figure budgets and international budgets.
 Experience with designing and implementing marketing and strategies for small businesses using marketing tech and £50k+ budgets

 **Coaching & Facilitation** | Trained coach and facilitator.
 Worked with groups of various sizes and backgrounds

-**Entrepreneurship** - Started numerous projects and my own business.
-I enjoy getting things going!
+**Entrepreneurship** | I enjoy getting things going!
+I've started numerous projects and my own business.

-**Public Speaking **
-Confident communicating with small and large groups.
+**Public Speaking** | Confident communicating with small and large groups.

-**Writing**
-[Personal blog](www.scotttonge.com) on topic of digital innovation and sustainability.
+**Writing** | [Personal blog](www.scotttonge.com) on topic of digital innovation and sustainability.
 Published author at Progrss magazine(https://progrss.com) on the topic of technology and sustainable urban living in the 21st Century.

 ## Education